Russia releases US Navy veteran detained for nearly a year

 “Today, the Russian govt released my client, Taylor Dudley, a Navy vet, cross the Polish border,” Jonathan Franks, a spokesperson for the family, tweeted Thursday morning, saying he and the family were en route to Washington, D.C.

-Dudley, 35, of Michigan, was detained in April after crossing into Kaliningrad, a province governed by Moscow.
+Dudley, 35, of Michigan, was detained in April after crossing into Kaliningrad, a Russian province on the Baltic Sea bordered to the north and east by Lithuania and to the south by Poland.

 His detention was not widely publicized because his family wanted to keep the negotiations private, according to CNN.